 - False Allegations: Often false allegations of Domestic Violence are used by a family member.
 Sometimes just general anger about the relationship can case this type of false allegation.
 Many times the allegation is used to gain an upper-hand in child custody and divorce situations.
 A skilled domestic violence lawyer will help you defend against these type of manipulation.

 - No Contact Order: After an arrest has been made in a domestic violence case, a "No Contact Order" is most often ordered by the Court.
 This "Order" means that the Defendant or Accused may have no contact, directly or indirectly with the alleged victim or accuser.
 This Order can be withdrawn upon the request by the alleged victim in a hearing before the Court.

-If you have been charged with the crime of domestic violence in Broward County, Contact Attorney Dave Simmons today for your free consolation at (954) 765-3540.
+If you have been charged with the crime of domestic violence in Broward County, Contact Attorney Dave Simmons today for your free consultation at (954) 765-3540.